Originally Published on 16.03.2020

 “No one writes a finished masterpiece without significant creative struggle or reflection time.”

-As of late, the UK and the rest of the world has been in a constant descent into madness as a result of the COVID-19 pandemic.
-I’ve found myself working from home as much as possible and because of that, dedicating more and more time to my writing.
-I’ve been working on a feature script for a while now but I was finding with each page I wrote that nothing felt right.
+As of late, the UK and the rest of the world have been in a constant descent into madness as a result of the COVID-19 pandemic.
+I’ve worked from home as much as possible and because of that, dedicated more and more time to my writing.
+I’ve been working on a feature script for a while now, but I found, with each page I wrote, nothing felt right.
 The plot, characters, dialogue and the words themselves felt like they weren’t listening to me and perhaps I wasn’t listening to them either.
-Sitting down for the first time in front of a my working draft with a new set of eyes after the anxiety and hysteria caused by the outbreak has given me a lot to think about, but it’s also given me a reason to want to forget about the outside world for a while.
+Sitting down for the first time in front of my working draft with a new set of eyes after the anxiety and hysteria caused by the outbreak has given me a lot to think about, but it’s also given me a reason to want to forget about the outside world for a while.

 The outside world can be overwhelming and overbearing if you look at it for too long with a watchful eye.
-Of course it’s important to stay up to date morally with the goings on of the planet but we aren’t built to carry worlds on our shoulders individually and being able to look away from it and get to know your creative focus can truly be the key to unlocking any potential that may have being getting stifled by anxiety.
-I found that once I switched off my BBC News app, after months of claustrophobic, high pressure and stifling screenwriting, the process became refreshingly artistic, relaxing and even a little bit fun.
-The screenplay, after feeling that I was being overbearing and not letting it breathe, was listening to me.
+Of course, it’s important to stay up to date morally with the goings-on of the planet, but we aren’t built to carry the world on our shoulders individually.
+Being able to look away from it and get to know your creative focus can truly be the key to unlocking your potential.
+I found that once I switched off my BBC News app, after months of claustrophobic, high pressure, and stifled screenwriting, the process became refreshingly artistic, relaxing, and even a little bit fun.
+The screenplay, after feeling that I was overbearing and not letting it breathe, was listening to me.